My Cart

 Used here with the author's permission.

 Janice Canerdy is a retired high-school English teacher from Potts Camp, Mississippi.
-A poet since childhood, her work has appeared in numerous anthologies and journals, and she is the author or Expressions of Faith (Christian Faith Publishers, 2016).
-Janice is currently serving as president of the Mississippi Poetry Society and was honored to have been chosen as the Society's Poet of the Year.
+A poet since childhood, her work has appeared in numerous anthologies, contest journals, and poetry magazines over the years.
+Janice is the author of two books: Expressions of Faith (Christian Faith Publishers, 2016, now out of print) and From Serious to Slapstick--Poems, Like Life (Doctors Dream Publishing, 2024).
+A former president of the Mississippi Poetry Society, she is honored to have been named their Poet of the Year.

 Post New Comment: